5 Strategies To Get Free Instagram Followers Daily

 I used to go for very short, generic hashtags with loads of searches such as #blogger, #spring, #selfie (or anything a two-year-old would use to describe the photos I was posting) and all it got me was a couple of likes (most of which were probably those automated IG bots), some spam comments and if I was really lucky, a few new followers.

-It was only after I started to use the hashtags recommended by her that I started seeing real growth in my account (even if I failed to post daily or maintain a very organized schedule).
+It was only after I did so that I started seeing real growth in my account (even if I failed to post daily or maintain a very organized schedule).

-Not only was I meeting my goal of 30 new followers a day, but I actually got to interact with real people and build a following for my blog in the same time.
+Not only was I meeting my goal of 30 new followers a day, but I actually got to interact with real people and build a following for my blog at the same time.

 Speaking of which, I would love to connect with you on there as well!
 You can find me at @thesheapproach.

 But this was my strategy for planning and picking high-quality Instagram hashtags:

 - I looked at accounts similar to mine and copied all the relevant hashtags that they use in a spreadsheet.